kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 2. Simply adding a new controller, and reminding the user to add the builder themselves.
-This is easier for the maintainers, but perhaps a slighly poorer UX for the users.
+This is easier for the maintainers, but perhaps a slightly poorer UX for the users.
 However, writing out a builder by hand is significantly less complex than adding a controller by hand in the current structure.